 - Google Maps: 75 9th Avenue

-We also almost always stay in or near Times Square.
-It’s just the most magnificent people watching place on earth.
+We also almost always stay in or near this area when we are in the city.
+It’s just one of the best people watching place on earth.

 There is always something going on and going up to sit on the red steps to take it all in is a must!